flame/randutv/README.md

 ## Citing this work

-We ask those who benefit from this work to cite both of the following articles:
+We ask those who benefit from this work to cite the following reports and articles:

 ```
 @ARTICLE{2017arXiv170300998M,